ZZUTK/Face-Aging-CAAE/README.md

 </p>

 The reconstruction and testing results are shown as follow.
-The first row in the reconstruction results (left) are testing samples that yield the testing results(right).
+The first row in the reconstruction results (left) are testing samples that yield the testing results (right) in age ascending order.

 <p align="center">
   <img src="demo/sample.png" width="430"> &nbsp <img src="demo/test.png" width="430">